drexlerd/Loki/README.md

 # Loki

-Loki is a C++ library for efficient syntactic and semantic parsing of PDDL files with exhaustive error handling to provide meaningful error messages to the user.
+Loki is a modern C++ library for efficient syntactic and semantic parsing of PDDL files with exhaustive error handling to provide meaningful error messages to the user.
 Loki uniquely constructs PDDL objects across a whole class of problems over a common domain allowing for the detection of syntactically equivalent problems (up to reordering).

 ## Supported PDDL Requirements